txt/se16/lectures/sql.md

 ### Which to use?

-I dunno.
-Depends.
-Maybe we should say....
+Well, coming back to the start of this lecture, it all depends on what you are optimizing for:

-+ If optimizing to reduce long term maintenance cost of long   highly structured somewhat static data, then SQL
++ If optimizing to reduce the _long term maintenance cost_ of highly structured somewhat static data, then SQL;
 + If optimizing to increase flexibility and scalability, then NoSQL